 The Intermediate Service Center No. 2's management or its employees, in the normal course of performing their assigned functions, may not prevent or detect and correct errors, omissions, and/or fraud in a timely manner.
-Also, commingled personal and Intermediate Service Center No. 2 expenditures expose the Intermediate Service Center No. 2 to potential liability for any personal charges made on the account.

-The Intermediate Service Center No. 2 management indicated personal expenses were mistakenly charged by a separate staff member using P-Cards instead of their personal credit cards.
-In addition, a statement and charge receipts were misplaced and could not be found.
+The Intermediate Service Center No. 2 management indicated charge receipts were misplaced and could not be found.